Succinct Explanations With Cascading Decision Trees: Experiments

-\para{Accuracy.} Table~\ref{table:Result} shows the breakdown empirical evaluation of cascading decision trees.
-In two out of three datasets, our cascading decision tree surprisingly outperforms the base classic decision trees in prediction accuracy.
+\para{Accuracy.} Table~\ref{table:Result} shows the breakdown of the evaluation of Cascading Decision Trees.
+In nine out of ten datasets, our Cascading Decision Trees algorithm surprisingly outperforms the PI-explanation in test accuracy.
+This shows that long decision paths not only make models difficult to interpret, but also unavoidably lead to overfitting problems, which diminishes the overall test accuracy.

-To lower the explanation path of the decision trees model, one common technique is to set the maximum depth to a classic decision trees classifier.
-However, compared with the cascading decision trees, setting the maximum depth to three incurs a decrease in average prediction accuracy by around 4.0\%.
-Even with this max depth and lower accuracy, in all three datasets, the average explanation path is still longer than cascading decision trees algorithm.

-In conclusion, compared with the classical decision trees model both with and without a fixed depth, our cascading decision trees algorithm delivers better model comprehensibility via significantly shorter explanation depth while maintaining high prediction accuracy.
+To lower the explanation path of the decision trees model, one standard technique for classic decision trees is to fix a maximum depth.
+However, contrary to the Cascading Decision Trees, setting the maximum depth to three incurs a decrease in average prediction accuracy by around 2.0\%.
+Even with this maximum depth and lower accuracy, in all ten datasets, the average explanation path is still longer than Cascading Decision Trees.
+The comparison between Cascading Decision Trees with sequential covering manifests in the same vein.
+In conclusion, compared with all three baselines, our Cascading Decision Trees delivers better model comprehensibility via shorter explanations while maintaining high prediction accuracy.

-\para{Low False-positive Rate.} In addition to better model comprehensibility, the cascading decision trees model has another key advantage, which is the low false-positive rate in prediction.
-In medical and scientific domains, explanations behind positive classification results are often more useful than explanations behind the negatives.
-For example, in the medical domain if the prediction result is positive, the doctor needs to justify the accurate reasons behind the diagnosis of the disease and then report them to patients.
-A high false-positive rate not only greatly reduces physicians' confidence in adopting the prediction result but also leads to unnecessary and invasive follow-up tests on patients~\cite{HNRfalsepositive}.
+\para{Low False-positive Rate.} The Cascading Decision Trees model has another key advantage - the low false-positive rate in prediction, which is crucial in medical and scientific domains.
+For example, if the prediction result is positive (the presence of disease), the doctor needs to understand and explain the rationale behind the diagnosis of the disease and then report them to patients.
+A high false-positive rate not only reduces physicians' confidence in adopting the prediction result but also leads to unnecessary and invasive follow-up tests on patients~\cite{HNRfalsepositive}.
 Therefore, it is crucial to have a competitive accuracy prediction model with very low false-positive rate.
-As shown in Table~\ref{table:Result}, the cascading decision trees algorithm has the lowest false positive (FP) rate for all three datasets compared to the classical decision trees algorithm.
+As shown in Table~\ref{table:Result}, the Cascading Decision Trees algorithm has the lowest false positive (FP) rate in nine of ten datasets compared to the PI-explanation.

+\para{Robustness Against Missing Data.} Our evaluation also demonstrates that Cascading Decision Tree has advantages in the robustness against missing data.
+For the PI-explanation, if any feature along the selected decision path contains a missing value in the testing sample, the model stops immediately and fails to make an inference.
+Therefore, the longer decision path is, the more likely it is for the inference to fail in the presence of missing data.